andrewtheart/DiskActivityMonitor/docs/security/security.md

 2. Requires the object to be a directory.
 3. Rejects any object carrying `FILE_ATTRIBUTE_REPARSE_POINT`.
 4. Captures volume serial number and file index as the directory identity.
-5. Enables only the ownership/restore privileges needed for the operation.
+5. Attempts to enable ownership/restore privileges when the token exposes them.
 6. Applies trusted ownership through an open handle with `SetSecurityInfo`.
 7. Opens the DACL handle while the owner handle remains open.
 8. Compares both handles' volume/file identities.